moabukar/tech-vault/README.md

 ## Vision

 - Coming from a non-technical background and without experience can be difficult for many.
-So I and my team have decided to create this project where all, non-technical and technical tech professionals, can have a place of reference to technical interview questions and interview prep.
+So my Team & I have decided to create this project where all, non-technical and technical tech professionals, can have a place of reference to technical interview questions and interview prep.
 This is maintained by a lovely community.
 If you wish to contribute, feel free to do so.
-Read this for more info >> [How to Contribute](#contributing)
+Read this for more info >> [How to Contribute](#contributing-🖊️s)

 ## What is different in this repo compared to others?